Previews Begin: Thursday, August 3, 2017

 The Children is a Royal Court Theatre production.

 Lead support for The Children has been provided by MTC’s Producing Fund Partner, Andrew Martin-Weber.
 Additional support for The Children is provided by The Laura Pels International Foundation for Theater.
 The Children is the recipient of a Berwin Lee New Play Commission.

 Photo: Johan Persson/ArenaPAL for Royal Court Theatre.

 Three-time Tony Award nominee Condola Rashad (A Doll’s House, Part 2) will star as one of history’s greatest heroines in a major new production of Bernard Shaw’s epic work directed by Daniel Sullivan (Lillian Hellman’s The Little Foxes).
 Set in 15th century France, Saint Joan follows a country girl whose mysterious visions propel her into elite circles.
 When the nation’s rulers become threatened by her popularity and influence, they unite to bring her down and she finds herself on trial for her life.
 This timeless and powerful play dramatizes the limits of an individual in a society dominated by overwhelming political and religious forces.

-Tickets for Saint Joan will go on sale in November.
+Tickets for Saint Joan will go on sale on Nov 6 at 10am, with an exclusive presale for American Express® Card Members beginning Oct 20 and Audience Rewards beginning Oct 27.
 The only way to guarantee your seats today is to join MTC by becoming a Subscriber or Patron.
 JOIN NOW

 Special thanks to The Harold and Mimi Steinberg Charitable Trust for supporting Manhattan Theatre Club.